godelayheehoo/Nick-and-James-mod-1-project/README.md

 - Expand initial grouping to a seasonal format, rather than by month.
 - Explore what production costs provide the highest percent profit.
 - Look into the impact experienced directors have on percent profit.
-- Investigate a movie's opening weekend affects gross sales.
+- Investigate how a movie's opening weekend affects gross sales.

 ### Repo Navigation